 For many years, the School of Liberal Arts has offered graduate courses in various fields of study.
-In 1984, a Master's degree program in history was approved and the school began admitting graduate students.
+In 1984 a Master of Arts degree program in history was approved, and the school began admitting graduate students.
 Additional master's degrees are being developed.
-Students admitted to graduate programs are admitted to the system-wide Indiana University Graduate School, even though they are admitted through the School of Liberal Arts.
+Students admitted to graduate programs are admitted to the Indiana University Graduate School, even though they are admitted through the School of Liberal Arts.